 Is there a ban on household gatherings?

-No, from April 21, there is not limits on the number of households in gatherings held in private premises.
+No, from April 21, there are no limits on the number of households for gatherings held on private premises.

 What is the public gathering limit?

 Gatherings of more than four people are banned in public places.
 Groups have to be at least 1.5 metres apart.